larme/outlines/docs/cookbook/deploy-using-bentoml.md

   "weapon": "sword",
   "strength": 20
 }
-## Deploy to the cloud
+## Deploy to BentoCloud

-After the Service is ready, you can deploy the application to BentoCloud for better management and scalability.
-[Sign up](https://www.bentoml.com/) if you haven't got a BentoCloud account.
+After the Service is ready, you can deploy it to [BentoCloud](https://docs.bentoml.com/en/latest/bentocloud/get-started.html) for better management and scalability.
+[Sign up](https://cloud.bentoml.com/signup) if you haven't got a BentoCloud account.

 Make sure you have [logged in to BentoCloud](https://docs.bentoml.com/en/latest/bentocloud/how-tos/manage-access-token.html), then run the following command to deploy it.